penglian518/VirtualHPC/Week_3.md

 * Optimized I/O path for maximum bandwidth
 * Separated Metadata server and object storage servers (in Lustre).
 * Highly scalable
+#### Lustre
+Good scalability tens of thousands of clients, tens of PB of storage, peak speed 2 TB/s tested in ORNL clusters.
+* One or more metadata server (MDS) with one or more metadata target (MDT) devices.
+Stores namespcace metadata, such as filenames, directories, access permissions, and file layout.
+MDS of Lustre doesn't involve file I/O.
+* One or more object storage server (OSS) stores one or more object storage target (OST) devices.
+* Clients.
+Accessible to universal namespaces of all files, almost no limits (>25 000 clients tested)

+#### GPFS (IBM General Parallel File System, renamed to IBM Spectrum Scale in 2015)
+* Distributed metadata, including the directory tree.
+There is no directory controller or index server.
+* No limit on the number of files in a single directory
+* Distributed locking. e.g. locking for exclusive file access
+* Partition Aware.
+A failure of the network may only affect a portion of the system, the rest of the file system still alive.
+(Heartbeat protocol)
+* Online filesystem maintenance.

+#### BeeGFS
+Focus on Scalability, flexibility, and good usability
+* Metadata Server.
+Metadata distributed over several servers on a directory level, with each server storing a part of the complete file system tree.
+* Storage Server.
+Save striped files
+* Clients